top of page

 • 3 min read

-If you’ve ever tried to run your real estate business on MRI, Zoho, or Salesforce, you already know how quickly “powerful” can turn into “painful.”
+If you have ever tried to run your real estate operation on MRI, Zoho, or Salesforce, you already know how quickly “powerful” can turn into “painful.”

 Why MRI, Zoho, and Salesforce.com are not for Real Estate Companies